No summer programs will be available during the summer of 2014.

 Sunday’s Performance: ”Iggy’s Odyssey”, a dinosaur-themed theatrical play.
 Palaeontologist search for dinosaurs, trying to determine what they are and what they were all about, but have you ever heard of a dinosaur who didn’t know who or what he was?
 Join Iggy the dinosaur on his quest of self discovery. ”Iggy’s Odyssey”, written by university summer students and delivered by our university summer students, will have the entire family rolling in the lawn chairs.
 Join us for this 1-hour journey where Iggy, the main character, searches for his place in this world.
 The play has volunteer participation roles for readers and non-readers, so be prepared to put on your acting hat.

-Where: Pipestone Creek Campground, near the river, down from the small dino-museum located near the main parking lot.
+Where: Pipestone Creek Campground, near the river, on the RED STAGE, down from the small dino-museum located near the main parking lot.

 Bring: lawn chair or blanket to sit on, bug spray, sunscreen, bottle of water